Bran7astic/web102_prework/README.md

 The following **optional** features are implemented:

-* [ X ] Game cards have a small grow animation when they're hovered over!
+* [X] Game cards have a small grow animation when they're hovered over!

 ## Video Walkthrough